denten-books/plain-text/main.md

 reading and writing devices that help decouple thought from its rigid material contexts, bringing forth new affordances, cognitive regimes, and hitherto unavailable political structures.

-[^ln11-barthes]: "The work is a fragment of substance," he writes.
-The work is "moderately symbolic" where text is "radically symbolic."
-The work "occupies space of books," where the text is "a process of demonstration," "experienced only in an activity of production."
-He writes also that "the Text cannot stop (for example, on a library shelf); its constitutive movement is that of cutting across (in particular, it can cut across the work, several works) [@barthes_work_1978, 156-7]."

 [^ln11-drucker]: See for example: "The notion of the 'immaterial' text has become fixed in popular and even critical imagination. [...]
 Though digital